Bradford Jamieson IV

-Bradford Redder Jamieson IV (born October 18, 1996) is an American professional soccer player who currently plays as a forward or left winger.
+Bradford Redder Jamieson IV (born October 18, 1996) is an American former professional soccer player who played as a forward or left winger.

 Youth

 Bradford Jamieson was born in Los Angeles, California.
 He began his soccer career at AYSO, progressed to club soccer with Santa Monica United FC, LAFC/Cosmos which was absorbed by Chivas USA Academy and ended his youth career at the LA Galaxy Academy.
 Jamieson never played for his alma mater, Santa Monica High School, due to USSF Academy rules.
 He committed to play D1 soccer at UC, Berkeley in the Fall of his senior year, but later opted to sign a professional contract with the L.A.
 Galaxy, in the winter of his senior year, at age 17.
 Jamieson was the recipient of the NSCAA "All-America" team award in 2012 and 2013.

 Professional career

 Early career

 In the fall of 2012, Bradford Jamieson was invited to attend the U.S. Soccer U-17 residency program in Bradenton, Florida, where he would go on & complete four semesters.
 While a member of the residency program, Jamieson was also a member of the USSF Chivas Academy in Los Angeles.
 At Chivas, he was given the opportunity to train with the first team, with a nod from Chivas coaches, Robin Fraser and Greg Vanney.
 He returned to Los Angeles after two years of soccer and study in Bradenton, and joined the L.A.
 Galaxy academy for his senior year of high school.
 While an academy player, he was again given the opportunity to train and play with the first team.
 This led to appearances for the reserve team and ultimately, an MLS player contract offer from Head coach, Bruce Arena.
 In his senior year, Jamieson began his professional career balancing his academic studies, proms & a professional sports team locker room.